Where words fail, music speaks.

 Arash’s audience is a global one.
 And varied.
 He has performed at concerts and events in Bali, most notably the Bali Spirit Festival which brings together musicians, yogis and dancers from every continent, attracting thousands of people from all over the world for the five day event.
 He has also performed in Geneva, New York, the World Trade Centre Club in Dubai, the Tirgan Festival in Toronto (the largest Iranian cultural festival in the world) and at the 2015 Pan Am Games in Toronto.

-He continues to explore a wide range of musical narratives in his two albums With Closed Eyes and the soon to be released album.
+He continues to explore a wide range of musical narratives in his two albums With Closed Eyes and his latest release Elsewhere.

 As a Canadian Iranian whose musical evolution has its beginnings in traditional Persian folk music, Arash has shaped his unique piano compositions, transcending over time into a unique and very personal direction.
 He understands that music can create social change.
 That it’s fundamental to who we are as humans.
 And it’s fundamental to the gift Arash wants to share with the world.